gzk-x64/bulk/How_Many_ProtonMail_accounts.md

-# How to use many free ProtonMail accounts
+# How to open many free ProtonMail accounts on Firefox startup

 ## 0. Context